Toy Poodle vs Maltese

 The Toy Poodle is known for being a moderate-energy toy breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 4-6 lbs and lifespan of 10-18 yrs, the Toy Poodle requires thoughtful care tailored to their specific breed characteristics.
+Between the 4-6 lbs adult size and 10-18 yrs lifespan, the Toy Poodle has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 Here's a comprehensive look at what you need to consider.

 With Family Members